 • These two products have an identical MPH of 159.
 By providing you with the same air speeds, they should both be as efficient when blowing leaves on grass or lifting wet leaves and debris (acorns, etc.).

-Unlike the Stihl BG 50, the Stihl BG 56 C-E can be used as a leaf vacuum – A convenient and less messy method of leaf disposal, which you may find handy when dealing with piles of leaves.
+• In contrast to the Stihl BG 50, the Stihl BG 56 C-E doubles as a leaf vacuum – offering a convenient and tidier approach to leaf disposal, particularly when faced with large piles of leaves.

 TL;DR